rstudio/rstudio/.github/pull_request_template.md

 ### Intent

 > Describe briefly what problem this pull request resolves, or what new feature it introduces.
 Include screenshots of any new or altered UI.
-Link to any Github issues that are related.
+Link to any GitHub issues that are related.

 ### Approach